neo-project/docs/en-us/white-paper.md

 In the original design of the original Bitcoin is flatness.
 All nodes are involved in: accounting (mining), storage of complete historical data, broadcasting transactions.
 There is no division of labor.
 However, in practice, specializations in Bitcoin slowly appeared.
 Accounting (mining) evolved from the idea of ​​the "one CPU one vote" to the use of GPU, FPGA (ready-made programmable gate array) and ASIC (ASIC) of the mining machine.
 At present, devices other than ASIC computing devices can not economically carry out mining.
 The accounting node has been fully specialized.

 The historical data  of the past seven years amounting to dozens of GBs has also become a storage burden.
 Many ordinary users are no longer willing to store full historical data of the whole node, but instead use the web wallet, off-chain wallet and so on.
-Despite the various calls to run the whole node , the number of nodes continues to decline.
+Despite the various calls to run the whole node, the number of nodes continues to decline.

-In NEO, our design goal is to make the whole system to have a clear division of labor.
-The accounting node is most important role of the NEO blockchain, tasked by NEO holders to produce blocks and reach a common consensus.
+In NEO, our design goal is to make the whole system have a clear division of labor.
+The accounting node is the most important role of the NEO blockchain, tasked by NEO holders to produce blocks and reach a common consensus.
 Full nodes form the main part of the NEO blockchain network, usually ran by companies providing external services.
 These nodes save the complete historical data, listen to and broadcast transactions.
 Ordinary users are running light nodes or act as clients.
-Ordinary users ,through the browser or mobile app, can access the eco-system of NEO service providers, only to synchronize and save their own data.
+Ordinary users, through the browser or mobile app, can access the eco-system of NEO service providers, only to synchronize and save their own data.
 Since the NEO blockchain uses a weak trust-based joint accounting system, every block contains the digital signature of the billing node.
 Ordinary users can check the current block without downloading full historical data.
 We think that this model is condusive to the realization of "everyone's digital assets," the NEO vision.

 It should be noted that the weak trust is not the trust of a single accounting node, but trusting that the group of nodes will not collude; This is not trusting a shifting centralised body, but rather, a decentralised way of independently voting who to trust.